ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 where ContainsDict('EmployeePhoneDict',P.number);
 ```

 Dictionaries are always evaluated on token boundaries.
-For example, if a dictionary consists of the term fish, there is no match in the text Let's go fishing!.
+For example, if a dictionary consists of the term fish, no match exists in the text Let's go fishing!.

 ### ContainsDicts